DynamoDS/DynamoPrimer/en/Appendix-B_Geometry-with-DesignScript/B-6_Surfaces.md

 surf = NurbsSurface.ByPoints(python_points_1, 6, 6);
 ```

 Just as Surfaces can be created by interpolating between a set of input points, they can be created by interpolating between a set of base curves.
 This is called lofting.
-A lofted curve is created using the *Surface.LoftFromCrossSections* constructor, with a collection of input curves as the only parameter.
+A lofted curve is created using the *Surface.ByLoft* constructor, with a collection of input curves as the only parameter.

 ![](images/B-6/Surfaces_04.png)